who's walking who?

 Then, using the Five Whys framework, we directed our findings and data into actionable insights and needs.

-Beginning of data synthesis - quotes, observed behaviors, patterns across interviews, common themes/motifs, and more
+Beginning of data synthesis - quotes, observed behaviors, patterns across interviews, categorization of common themes/motifs, and more

 FINDING 1